 None of these first four are from Amazon (they are not affiliate links!)

-There are six people in our family – 4 “kids” and 2 parents [2 of the kids are adults now – so that could also be parsed as 4 “adults” and 2 kids!]
-Charlie just reminded me that “there are really 8 or 12 people in our family” – since my close friends, Katie, and Carissa, and their kids spend a lot of time over here with us, and so “they count, too!”.
+There are six people in our family — 4 “kids” and 2 parents (2 of the kids are adults now — so that could also be parsed as 4 “adults” and 2 kids)!
+Charlie just reminded me that “there are really 8 or 12 people in our family” since my close friends Katie and Carissa, and their kids, spend a lot of time over here with us.
+So “they count, too!”

 Since my boys are all giant adult-man-sized children now (yes even the 16- and 13-year olds!), the nice thing is that I can buy them four of the same things in most cases – as they all will (almost always!) appreciate the things equally (and, with clothing – likely fit in them just as well, too!)
 We normally only open one or two presents each for each night of the holiday, so I don’t have to get them each eight presents – since they get each other presents, too.
 I normally shoot for getting them 4 “regular presents” and then (pretty consistently) at least 4 pairs of socks — “socks for the holiday” has been our family Chanukah tradition going back at least five decades in my family – lol!